geneontology/geneontology.github.io/_docs/download-mappings.md

 ---

 # Cross-references to external classification systems
-The Gene Ontology (GO) project maps its terms to commonly used bioinformatics resources.
-These mappings (or "cross-references") help integrate GO annotations with other biological databases and resources, creating a network of information that helps researchers to navigate across data types.
+Gene Ontology terms are mapped to commonly used bioinformatics resources whenver possible.
+These mappings (or "cross-references") help integrate GO and its annotations annotations with other biological databases and resources, creating a network of information that helps researchers to navigate across data types.

 External classification systems mapped to GO terms: